Cinnamon Whole-Grain Baked Doughnuts (Gluten-Free and Vegan Options)

-This soaked and baked donuts recipe is probably my family's favorite whole grain recipes of all time.
+This soaked and baked donuts recipe is probably my family's favorite whole grain recipe of all time.
+Doughnuts are just a fun thing to make and eat, but these have a lovely texture that just makes us happy anytime we have them.

 Recipe Notes